arangodb/docs/3.10/indexing-index-basics.md

 ```

 will be considerably faster in case there are many edges originating
-from vertex `"V/1"` but only few with a recent time stamp.
+from vertex `"V/1"` but only few with a recent timestamp.
 Note that the
 optimizer may prefer the default edge index over vertex-centric indexes
 based on the costs it estimates, even if a vertex-centric index might
 in fact be faster.
 Vertex-centric indexes are more likely to be chosen
-for highly connected graphs and with RocksDB storage engine.
+for highly connected graphs.

 Persistent Index
 ----------------

-The persistent index is a sorted index with persistence.
-The index entries are written to
+The persistent index is a sorted index with logarithmic complexity for insert,
-disk when documents are stored or updated.
-That means the index entries do not need to be
-rebuilt from the collection data when the server is restarted or the indexed collection
-is initially loaded.
-The index implementation uses the RocksDB engine, and it provides
-logarithmic complexity for insert, update, and remove operations.
+update, and remove operations.

-The persistent index type can be used for secondary indexes.
-That means the
-persistent index cannot be made the only index for a collection, because there
-will always be the primary index for the collection in addition, and potentially
-more indexes (such as the edge index for an edge collection).

 You can create a persistent index on one or multiple document attributes.
 It is a sorted index structure.
 It can be used to quickly find